Toeysamm/homework/README.md

 #model.compile( optimizer='adam', loss='sparse_categorical_crossentropy', metrics=['acc'] )
 ```
  - **Optimizer : Adam**
-Use Adam as an Optimizer in this model
+Use Adam as an Optimizer in this model.
 Cause adam has  qualities of Momentum and RMSprop that is based on adaptive estimation of first-order and second-order moments.

  - **Loss function : binary_crossentropy**
-Binary_crossentropy is the most suitable Loss function for doing binary classification model
+Binary_crossentropy is the most suitable Loss function for doing binary classification model.

 #### **As selecting the best number of epoch, we need help.**
-Therefore we using earlystopping which stop at the best point and plus 20 epoch and ModelCheckpoint to find the maximum accuracy
+Therefore we using earlystopping which stop at the best point and plus 20 epoch and ModelCheckpoint to find the maximum accuracy.
 ```
 checkpoint_filepath = "bestmodel_epoch{epoch:02d}_valloss{val_loss:.2f}.hdf5"
 model_checkpoint_callback = tf.keras.callbacks.ModelCheckpoint( filepath=checkpoint_filepath,